 At home, a diet that is not suited to a person’s swallowing ability increases the risk of aspiration (food or liquids entering the airways) and turns mealtime into a source of anxiety for both the patient and the caregiver.

-The roles of doctors, speech-language pathologists, and nutritionists
+The roles of the physician, speech-language pathologist, and dietitian

 The doctor and speech-language pathologist are the points of contact for:

-Once you’ve received professional advice, it’s essential to apply it to your daily life: what to cook, how to prepare it, and how to ensure the right texture in every dish—all without sacrificing the flavor and variety of your home-cooked meals.
+Once you’ve received professional advice, it’s essential to put that advice into practice in your daily life: what to cook, how to prepare it, and how to ensure the right texture in every dish—all without sacrificing the flavor and variety of your home-cooked meals.

 Modified textures at home: RistoSanoHome's response